Itinerary

 Is luggage storage available?

 Yes, at our base room in the Vert Lodge, we provide luggage storage for a small bag per person.
-The trip starts and finishes at the Vert Lodge with your guide.
-So everyone has the opportunity to leave things there.
+The trip starts and finishes at the Vert Lodge with your guide so everyone has the opportunity to leave things there.
 We really recommend staying in the alps longer and basing yourself at this great little lodge.
 This is available to all guests on our tour.

 How much cash should I bring, and in which currency?

-The currency used in France and Italy is Euro’s.
-In Switzerland, they use the Swiss Franc, chfs, but normally accept Euros at a poor exchange rate.
+The currency used in France and Italy is the Euro.
+In Switzerland, they use the Swiss Franc, CHF, but normally accept Euros at a poor exchange rate.
 We recommend changing your money before you arrive as it is not possible once you've left the airport.
-You WILL need money for lunches, drinks, souvenirs and tips .
+You WILL need money for lunches, drinks, souvenirs and tips.
 Alpine refuges do not always take cards or digital payments.
-We recommend: 100 euros & 150chfs per person, depending on how much you eat and drink extra.
-At the very least use the cash points at the airport to get Swiss Francs (chfs)
+We recommend: 100 EUR & 150 CHF per person, depending on how much you eat and drink.
+At the very least, use the cash points at the airport to get Swiss Francs (CHF)

 Do I need walking boots?

-What to do If my flight is cancelled or delayed?
+What to do if my flight is cancelled or delayed?

-If you experience a delay or cancellation to your flight, please get in contact with the AlpsAdventures guide team by WhatsApp/ phone at the number on your confirmation/dashboard.
+If you experience a delay or cancellation to your flight, please get in contact with the Alps Adventures guide team via WhatsApp or phone at the number on your booking confirmation or dashboard.
 This is the quickest way to get a response.
-You can call or send a WhatsApp message.
 We can then look at the options available to you.

 Is there free parking?

-There is roadside parking near the Vert Lodge Hotel that you can leave your car at during the trip if you are driving to Chamonix.
+There is roadside parking near the Vert Lodge Hotel where you can leave your car during the trip if you are driving to Chamonix.
 This is at your own risk.
 Please do not park in the Vert Lodge reserved parking spaces and leave your car there for 4 days as these are limited.

 Where do we meet at Geneva Airport?

 The drivers will meet you in front of the Montreux Jazz Cafe, INSIDE the airport arrivals hall.
 Do not exit the building.
 After leaving customs, turn right, walk 67 meters, and stop.
 You should be next to a pillar in front of the entrance to Montreaux Jazz Cafe.
-On the ground floor.
 Follow the signs for car rental and you should spot it.
 Look for Chamonix Valley Transfers (CVT).

 What happens if I arrive after the start time?

-It's important that you're ready to leave Geneva Airport at 8:00am, or meet at the Vert Lodge in Chamonix 9:00am 2024.
+It's important that you're ready to leave Geneva Airport at 8:00am, or meet at the Vert Lodge in Chamonix at 9:00am.
 This is to ensure that we get the best out of the day.
 We understand that your holiday allowance is precious, but should you have the flexibility to arrive a day earlier, then you can enjoy a more relaxed arrival, and soak up the culture around the alpine town of Chamonix or the beauty of Geneva on the lake.
-If you are unlucky enough to miss the scheduled pick up you'll need to book a private taxi to catch up with the rest of the group.
+If you are unlucky enough to miss the scheduled pick up you'll need to book a private transfer to catch up with the rest of the group.
 In this event, you'll need to give the guiding team a call who can come up with an appropriate plan of action.

 Can you pick me up from Chamonix?